carnivuth/labcraft/doc/installation.md

 ln -fs ../../workflows/middleware.sh post-merge
 ```

-So every time a commit is pushed to remote cron will pull the updates from remote repo and the git hook will run the correct workflow based on the file that was modified
+So every time a commit is pushed to remote cron will pull the updates and the git hook will run the correct workflow based on the file that was modified

 ```mermaid
 ---